TuringLang/AbstractMCMC.jl/docs/src/api.md

 end
 ```

-Suppose we then wanted to use this with some of the packages which implements AbstractMCMC.jl's interface, e.g. [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl), then we'd simply have to implement `values` and `setvalues!!`:
+Suppose we then wanted to use this with some of the packages which implements AbstractMCMC.jl's interface, e.g. [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl), then we'd simply have to implement `realize` and `realize!!`:

 ```julia
 function AbstractMCMC.updatestate!!(::AdvancedMH.Transition, state_prev::AdvancedMH.Transition)